 3. We support our children to become good future citizens – to develop the skills and resilience they need to be lifelong learners, adaptable and able to face the challenges of the 21st century.

 We are continually striving to improve the school whether this be the physical environment, the standards of teaching and learning, the quality of our resources or the opportunities we offer to the children.
 Despite being a small school, we have high ambitions for all our children.

-The last couple of years have been tough for everyone but I feel immensely proud of the whole school community for the way it dealt with the two lockdowns and the various disruptions.
+The last few years have been tough for everyone but I feel immensely proud of the whole school community for the way it dealt with the two lockdowns and the various disruptions.
 It exemplified the Shebbear spirit.